ThaMaster/acg_3d_studio/README.md

 ## TODO

 This section details what is to be done in the next programming session.
 This section is an attempt at keeping a good focus on what to work on the next time a programming session comences.

+### TODO - 2024-01-25

+- Perform rendering with the render node instead of the way that the provided *viewer* application handles it.
+- Remove prints from the nodes and visitors.
+- Implement the state class.
+- Check wether the communication is correct between the implemented componets in regards to the specification.
+- Comment the code.

 ### TODO - 2024-01-24